The Real Cost of Buying Luxury Cars in B.C.

 Editor’s note: This article was originally published on November 16, 2020, and was updated on September 30, 2021 to show the impact of the proposed federal luxury tax.

 Having built a successful career or business, many high-income earners like to reward themselves by purchasing a luxury car.
-However, the true-cost of buying a luxury car in British Columbia can be 2 to 3 times the sticker price of the car once you consider the impact of personal income tax on your earnings, and B.C.
-PST and GST on the purchase price of the vehicle.
+However, the true-cost of buying a luxury car in British Columbia can be almost three times the sticker price of the car once you consider the impact of personal income tax on your earnings, and B.C.
+PST, Federal GST and the proposed Federal luxury tax on the purchase price of the vehicle.